-This points-based system allows insurance companies to take into account certain traffic violations that have incurred in the past three years, increasing your quoted premiums in response.
+This points-based system allows insurance companies to take into account certain traffic violations that have been incurred in the past three years, increasing your quoted premiums in response.
 It gives drivers one more reason to be safe drivers, and in a sense rewards those who are cautious behind the wheel.

 Here are the ways that certain infractions will result in an increase in premiums:

 In some states, insurance providers can take your credit history into account when determining your premiums/insurability.
 North Carolina is one of those states.